IQSS/dataverse/doc/Sphinx/source/User/dataverse-management.rst

 To edit your Dataverse, navigate to your Dataverse homepage and select the "Edit Dataverse" button.

-- *General Information*: edit name, host dataverse, alias, email, description, and affilitation for your dataverse.
+- **General Information**: edit name, host dataverse, alias, email, description, and affilitation for your dataverse.
-- *Roles + Permissions* for this particular dataverse
+- **Roles + Permissions** for this particular dataverse
-- Setup: Edit the Metadata elements and Facets you want to associate with your dataverse.
+- **Setup**: Edit the Metadata elements and Facets you want to associate with your dataverse.
 Note: facets will appear in the order shown on the list.

 Publish Your Dataverse